 MYTH: Victims of rape ask for it.
 They provoke an attack by their behavior, attitudes or dress.

 FACT: No one asks to be the victim of a violent, life-threatening act.
 No one is responsible for someone else’s violent behavior.
 Victim-blaming is based on the myth that rape is nothing more than sex.
-The fact is that infants and the elderly, males and females, are all victims of sexual violence.
 Most victims fear for their lives; they believe they will be killed or severely injured.

-MYTH: Rapists are black and the victims are white.
+MYTH: Rapists are black and victims are white.

 FACT: Over 90% of rapes happen between people of the same race.

 MYTH: Most rapes are committed by strangers in the dark of night or in out-of-the-way places.

 FACT: Over 80% of rapes are committed by someone the victim knows.
 People can be at greater risk for not consider familiar people or people from the same social, economic, racial, or cultural backgrounds as possible rapists.
 The majority of assaults occur in the home of the victim or the offender, or someone the victim or offender knows.
 Over 50% of assaults occur during the day.

 MYTH: Women falsely accuse men of rape.